A History of the Community of Liberal, Oregon

 Located at the north end of Liberal on Highway 213 and the Molalla River, this was once a very popular and well maintained park.
 It provided picnic sites, swimming holes, ball fields, etc. Due to floods in the early 1960s and subsequent changes in the course of the river, the facilities were all washed away and never replaced.

-It is now a county park is little more than an poorly maintained gravel parking area with a couple of portable toilets and access to the river.
-It is still a popular summer swimming location on hot days.
+It is now a county park with little more than a gravel parking area with a couple of portable toilets and access to the river.
+It is still a popular summer swimming location on hot days and a place to head for fishing.

 The Liberal Store